 Sterile neutrinos1 are relativistic when they decouple and therefore have non-negligible velocities which smear out density perturbations on small scales.
 Hence, sterile neutrinos behave as WDM.
-In the original model introduced by Dodelson & Widrow (1994), sterile neutrinos are created by non-resonant mixing with active neutrinos in the Standard Model.
+In the original model introduced by Dodelson & Widrow (1994), sterile neutrinos are created by non-resonant mixing with active neutrinos in the standard model.
 The scale of the free streaming is determined solely by the rest mass of the sterile neutrino - the lighter the particle, the larger the free streaming length, and the larger the scales at which differences relative to CDM appear.

 Shi & Fuller (1999) proposed an alternative production mechanism in which the abundance of sterile neutrinos is boosted by a primordial lepton asymmetry.
-The value of this quantity, which measures the excess of leptons over anti-leptons, affects the scale of free streaming in addition to the rest mass of the sterile neutrino.
-Asaka & Shaposhnikov (2005) proposed a model for the generation of the lepton asymmetry by introducing three right-handed sterile neutrinos in what is known as the 'Neutrino Minimal Standard Model' (ν MSM, see also Boyarsky et al. 2009b).
+The value of this quantity, which measures the excess of leptons over antileptons, affects the scale of free streaming in addition to the rest mass of the sterile neutrino.
+Asaka & Shaposhnikov (2005) proposed a model for the generation of the lepton asymmetry by introducing three right-handed sterile neutrinos in what is known as the ' ν MSM' (see also Boyarsky et al. 2009b).
 In this model, a keV mass sterile neutrino (labelled N_1) is partnered with two GeV mass sterile neutrinos (N_2 and N_3).
 It is N_1 that behaves as the dark matter, with its keV mass (M_1) leading to early free streaming.
 The decay of N_2 and N_3 prior to the production of N_1 generates significant lepton asymmetry; this boosts the production of N_1 via resonant mixing.
-Here, we formally quantify the lepton asymmetry, or L_6 , as:
+Here, we formally quantify the lepton asymmetry, or L_6 , as where n{v_e} is the number density of electron neutrinos, $n{\bar{v}e}$ the number density of electron antineutrinos and s is the entropy density of the Universe (Laine & Shaposhnikov 2008).

-$$L_6 \equiv 10^6 \left(\frac{n{\nu_e} - n{\bar{\nu_e}}}{s} \right) \,, \tag{1}$$ where n{ν_e} is the number density of electron neutrinos, $n{\bar{\nu}e}$ the number density of electron anti-neutrinos and s is the entropy density of the Universe (Laine & Shaposhnikov 2008).
+$$L_6 \equiv 10^6 \left(\frac{n{\nu_e} - n{\bar{\nu}e}}{s}\right) \,,\tag{1}$$

-A third parameter in the ν MSM is the mixing angle, θ_1 .
+A third parameter in the vMSM is the mixing angle, θ_1 .
 The requirement that the model should achieve the correct dark matter abundance for a given sterile neutrino rest mass uniquely fixes the value of θ_1 for a particular choice of L_6 .
-The X-ray flux, F, associated with the decay of N_1 is then proportional to $\sin^2{(2\theta_1)}\,M_1^5$.
-We refer the reader to Venumadhav et al. (2015) and Lovell et al. (2015) for a more comprehensive discussion of the sterile neutrino model.
+The X-ray flux, F, associated with the decay of N_1 is then proportional to $\sin^2 (2\theta_1) M_1^5$.
+We refer the reader to Venumadhav et al. (2016) and Lovell et al. (2016) for a more comprehensive discussion of the sterile neutrino model.

-In this paper we are particularly interested in sterile neutrinos that could decay to produce two 3.5 keV photons.
-We therefore fix the mass $M_1=7\,\mathrm{keV}$.
-At this mass, the 'warmest' and 'coldest' sterile neutrino models that achieve the correct dark matter density correspond to $L_6=700$ and $L_6=8$ respectively.
-By this we mean that the $L_6=700$ model exhibits deviations from CDM at larger mass scales than the $L_6=8$ model, which produces similar structure to CDM down to the scale of dwarf galaxies.
+In this paper, we are particularly interested in sterile neutrinos that could decay to produce two 3.5 keV photons.
+We therefore fix the mass $M_1 = 7$ keV.
+At this mass, the 'warmest' and 'coldest' sterile neutrino models that achieve the correct dark matter density correspond to $L_6 = 700$ and $L_6 = 8$, respectively.
+By this we mean that the $L_6 = 700$ model exhibits deviations from CDM at larger mass scales than the $L_6 = 8$ model, which produces similar structure to CDM down to the scale of dwarf galaxies.

-For the $L_6=700$ case, however, the corresponding mixing angle (which we remind the reader is now fixed) does not lead to the X-ray decay flux required to account for the observations of Bulbul et al. (2014) and Boyarsky et al. (2014).
-For this reason, we additionally consider the case $L_6=12$, which corresponds to the warmest 7 keV sterile neutrino model that has the correct dark matter abundance and produces the correct flux at 3.5 keV.
-This information is summarised in Table 1.
-Here, we also quote a characteristic wavenumber, $k{1/4}$, which measures the scale at which the linear power spectrum for a given L_6 has 1/4 of the power of the CDM linear power spectrum.
-This parameter characterises the 'warmth' of the model.
-The most extreme case ($L_6=700$) has $k{1/4}=16.05\ h/\mathrm{Mpc}$, whereas the model closest to CDM ($L_6=8$) has $k{1/4}=44.14\ h/\mathrm{Mpc}$.
+For the $L_6 = 700$ case, however, the corresponding mixing angle (which we remind the reader is now fixed) does not lead to the X-ray decay flux required to account for the observations of Bulbul et al. (2014) and Boyarsky et al. (2014).
+For this reason, we additionally consider the case $L_6 = 12$, which corresponds to the warmest 7 keV sterile neutrino model that has the correct dark matter abundance and produces the correct flux at 3.5 keV.
+This information is summarized in Table 1.
+Here, we also quote a characteristic wavenumber,